armory/docs/content/en/cd-as-a-service/tasks/iam/update-role.md

         permission: full
 {{< /prism >}}

-You want to delete the Tester role.
-Update your config file by adding `autodelete: true` to the top and removing the Tester role entry:

-{{< prism lang="yaml" line-numbers="true" line="" >}}
-allowAutoDelete: true
-roles:
-  - name: Tenant Admin
-    tenant: main
-    grants:
-      - type: api
-        resource: tenant
-        permission: full
-  - name: Deployer
-    tenant: main
-    grants:
-      - type: api
-        resource: deployment
-        permission: full
-{{< /prism >}}

 Execute `armory config apply -f <path-to-rbac-config>.yml` to apply your changes.

-You can check that you deleted your role by running `armory config get`.
+You can check that you updated your role correctly by running `armory config get`.

-When you delete a role, that role is removed from existing users.
-You can accidentally remove the ability for your users to perform actions within CD-as-a-Service.
-A user with no role can still log into the UI but only sees a blank **Deployments** screen:
+>The role name is case insensitive.
+"DeployM2m" is the same as "DeployM2M", so if you want to change capitalization in a role name, you must delete the role and add a new role with the name's corrected capitalization.

+## {{% heading "nextSteps" %}}

+* {{< linkWithTitle "cd-as-a-service/tasks/iam/delete-role.md" >}}
-{{< figure src="/images/cdaas/user-no-role.png" >}}
+* {{< linkWithTitle "cd-as-a-service/tutorials/access-management/rbac-users.md" >}}